IlyaMatsuev/Apex-GraphQL-Client/.github/pull-request-template.md

 ## The PR fulfills these requirements:

 [ ] Tests for the proposed changes have been added/updated.
-[ ] Code linting and formatting were performed.
+[ ] The documentation has been updated according to the introduced/changed components.
+[ ] ApexDoc comments have been attached to all `global` classes, fields, properties and methods.

 ### Functionality Before